injekim/reddit-stock-sentiment/README.md

 ## Data Sources

-Data was collected from Pushshift and then filtered using a [simple keyword search script](https://github.com/injekim/PushshiftDumps) based on [Watchful1's script](https://github.com/Watchful1/PushshiftDumps).
+* Reddit post data was collected from Pushshift and then filtered using a [simple keyword search script](https://github.com/injekim/PushshiftDumps) based on [Watchful1's script](https://github.com/Watchful1/PushshiftDumps).

+* The Fama French three-factors were collected from the [Kenneth R. French - Data Library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)

+* Historic stock data was collected from Yahoo Finance using [yfinance library](https://github.com/ranaroussi/yfinance).

+* Reddit subscriber counts were collected using RedditAPI.

 ## How to Run